God's Whole Receipts on Israel — Modern Paraphrase | nocap.bible

 "Say to the forest of the Negeb: Hear the word of the LORD.
 I will kindle a fire in you that will devour every green tree and every dry tree.
 The blazing flame will not be quenched.
 Every face from south to north will be scorched by it.
 All flesh will see that I the LORD have kindled it.
 It shall not be quenched."

 This is an image of total, unstoppable judgment sweeping from south to north — no one escapes, no one puts it out.
-The fire doesn't discriminate between green and dry, and wicked.
+The doesn't discriminate between green and dry, and wicked.
 When God moves in judgment, the whole landscape changes.

-Ezekiel's response is painfully honest:
+response is painfully honest:

 "Lord God — they're saying I'm just making up parables.
 They're not taking this seriously."